Nandhini31/CV/README.md

 ## Nandhini Narasimhan

-I am a passionate Engineer with leadership qualities looking to use my QA skills  as a Full Stack Developer.
+I am a passionate software engineer looking for Full Stack Developer opportunities that would allow me to utilise my technical and creative abilities.

 After completing my Masters in Telecoms and Networks from City University London, I worked as Lead Release Operations Engineer and Software Quality Engineer at McAfee/Intel Security.
-I am looking forward to be challenged and enjoy the experience of creating good quality software.
+My time at McAfee helped me create a strong foundation in both technical skills (Python,QA) and leadership skills (Scrum Master).

+Information Technology has always excited me and I have taken on various challenges that would help me grow as a professional - my recent decision to quit a full time job to take on Makers Academy being one.
+I am also the co-founder of womenhackfornonprofits - a not for profit meet up group aimed at getting more women involved in technology to help deliver IT solutions to various charity organisations around the globe.

 ## Skills

 #### Analytical Thinker

 - As a trained Engineer I always look for opportunities to automate.
-In my role as Test Automation Engineer I enjoyed automating end to end testing cycle including Continuous Integration(Jenkins), test automation(Python + Robot Framework) and result generation(HTML/CSS/Jenkins).
+In my role as Test Automation Engineer I enjoyed automating the end to end testing cycle including Continuous Integration(Jenkins), test automation(Python + Robot Framework) and result generation(HTML/CSS/Jenkins).
 - I also extended my role in Test Infrastructure by migrating from VMWare ESX to McAfee Cloud(vrealise automation).
 - I achieved 98% test automation, 80% code and functional coverage for Threat Intelligence component in all of McAfee Enterprise and Consumer Products.